How Slow Internet Speeds Hurt Your Business and Reputation

 2. Your Apps Work Slower Than They Need To

-3. You’re Hurting Your Customer Service
+3. Slow Internet is Hurting Your Customer Service

 When you’re trying to help a customer resolve an issue as quickly as possible, internet speed can make all the difference in the world.
 Although a lot of customers (and companies) still rely on the telephone to do the heavy lifting, cutting-edge businesses are looking for new ways to leverage connectivity to find ways to provide better customer service than ever before.
 Things like screen sharing, streaming video from a customer’s phone to “make a house call” and other digital forms of service are only possible if your business has a reliable connection.